Money Trees are beautiful “good luck” plants known to symbolize wealth and good fortune.

 Make sure the soil does not absorb any of it and cause your roots to rot.

-Keep the plant at average home room temperature that does not fluctuate much throughout the day.
+Keep the plant at an average home room temperature that does not fluctuate much throughout the day.
 Don’t place your plant in direct light or near a vent or window.

 Keep its light and temperature as consistent as possible.